The Ongoing Formation Programme is:

 - Module fee €120.00 per module

-- Contact the program coordinator to arrange community participation at [email protected]
+- Contact us to arrange community participation at [email protected]

-This programme will enable the Carmelite Family (which includes Friars, Nuns, Sisters and Lay Carmelites of various kinds) across the world to deepen their engagement with, and understanding of, the Carmelite charism and its associated history and traditions.
+This programme will enable the Carmelite Family (which includes Friars, Nuns, Sisters and Lay Carmelites) across the world to deepen their engagement with, and understanding of, the Carmelite charism and its associated history and traditions.

 Participants will explore, discover and study the essential elements of Christian living in the light of the Carmelite charism.
 It will familiarise participants with the basic outlines of the history of Carmel, its Saints and Blesseds, its tradition and its approach to prayer and Christian living.
 Having studied the material presented, having engaged with it and having presented their understanding for critical scrutiny and feedback, those who have successfully completed this programme will be able to describe, present and, to some extent, critically engage with the principal elements of the Carmelite tradition.